bitburner-official/bitburner-src/src/Documentation/doc/en/basic/codingcontracts.md

 For example, if a contract is set to reward "All Factions' Reputation" but you have not joined any factions at the time of submission, you will receive Money instead.

 The amount of the reward varies based on the difficulty of the problem posed by the Coding Contract.
-Additionally, contracts generated on darknet servers grant 50% lower rewards than those found on normal servers.

 ## Notes